Saturday, November 13, 2010

 The format was candidate intensive”.
 We focused on just about everything and did pretty well too.
 Mike Nemes won the 38th House seat.
 Wade Hurt won his 37th State Representative seat, though through the disqualification of his opponent (Apparently Wade’s opponent, Jeff Donahue had an ineligible signature on his candidate application form.
 The matter went to court and Judge Fred Cowan disqualified Donahue from the race (interestingly, I didn’t learn of this until after the fact when I was told that I was accused of somehow “engineering” the disqualification.
 I didn’t, but I appreciated the laugh!).
 Although Renay Davis (whose house we used) lost, she did a spectacular job and came within 183 votes of winning her race in Metro Council District 13.
 Gail Powers didn’t fare so well in her race for the 44th House seat, and was disqualified, but she picked up some valuable tools for her next race.
 46th House candidate Brian Simpson also lost, but put on a pretty good race.

 So, there you have it.
-Locally, the GOP now only controls Metro Council seats east of I-65.
+Locally, the GOP now only controls a small handful of Metro Council seats east of I-65.
 The Jefferson County Republican Party has done better in the past.
 It can do better in the future, but the elitism has to go.
-However, I will say this, from a personal perspective, I don’t think backroom lobbying has any business in a political party that should be looking to bring out the best in its leadership; its candidates; and its elected officials.
+However, I will say this from a personal perspective, I don’t think backroom lobbying has any business in a political party.
+It should be looking to bring out the best in its leadership; its candidates; its elected officials; and its membership.
 After all, isn’t that what they’re always accusing the Democrats of failing to do?

 Let me conclude with one final set of predictions from this election cycle.
 After the appropriate period has passed, I look for a change of party chairperson.
 I expect the “backroomers” to try and shore up their mistakes and transfer as much of blame as possible elsewhere while retightening their control on the local party structure.
 They will try to keep out and/or purge any reformers, who also just so happen to be their brightest and most capable.